Residence permit and visa

 A residence permit gives you the opportunity to work in Norway and to stay for more than 90 days.
 Be aware that Norway has implemented entry restrictions to Norway due to the spread of Covid-19.

-IMPORTANT NEWS: from April 16th 2021 all applicants applying for a residence permit will have to give biometrics when meeting in person to submit their application at the Embassy in Copenhagen.
+From April 16th 2021 all applicants applying for a residence permit will have to provide biometric data by meeting in person to submit their application at the Embassy in Copenhagen.
 It will not be possible to submit applications at Norwegian embassies in Iceland, Poland or the Czech Republic.

 Information regarding entry and quarantine requirements for Norway is found on the following websites:

 NOTE: For applicants residing outside Denmark who have an appointment at the Norwegian embassy in Copenhagen – please be aware of the restrictions on entering Denmark.

 More information on entry rules for Norway on UDI's webpage